-Our partner, Chung Lab at Columbia University Medical Center, launched the KIF1A Natural History Study in 2017.
-As of April 2019, there are approximately 100 families from over 16 countries enrolled in the study, which continues to grow as more individuals with KIF1A-related disorders are identified through genetic testing.
-It is essential for every KAND family to participate in this study.
+Our partner, Chung Lab at Boston Children’s Hospital, launched the KIF1A Natural History Study in 2017 with support from KIF1A.ORG.
+As of December 2023, there are over 175 families from around the world enrolled in the study, which continues to grow as more individuals with KIF1A-related disorders are identified through genetic testing.

 Enroll in the Study